If you love bold and beautiful foliage colors then you will love having a collection of Coral bells (Heuchera villosa).

 Many types of daylilies (Hemerocallis spp.) are a good option if you want to increase the texture of your garden beds and brighten up your garden throughout summer.

 These bulb plants have foliage that looks a bit like a green waterfall with long spiky leaves emerging from a central area and expanding up and outward.
-They produce bell-shaped flowers on stems and there are many different varieties that range from white to deep purple.
+They produce bell-shaped flowers on stems and there are many different varieties that range from pink to white flowers.

-In winter, the spiky lime green leaves will add lots of lush contrast and in summer, the flowers will add lots of colors and attract lots of pollinating insects.
+In colder climates, the spiky lime green leaves will add lots of lush contrast and in summer, the delicate flowers will add lots of colors and attract lots of pollinating insects.

 See more: What to plant with daylilies